axibase/atsd/sql/README.md

 Notes:

-* To determine if the date argument is a working day, the function converts the date to `yyyy-MM-dd` format in **server** or user-defined `timezone` and checks if the date is present in the specified [Workday Calendar](../rule-engine/workday-calendar.md) exception list.
+* To determine if the date argument is a working day, the function converts the date to `yyyy-MM-dd` format in **database** or user-defined `timezone` and checks if the date is present in the specified [Workday Calendar](../rule-engine/workday-calendar.md) exception list.
 For example, if the date argument is `2018-07-04T00:00:00Z` and calendar key is `USA` the function checks the file `/opt/atsd/atsd/conf/calendars/usa.json` for a list of observed holidays.
 The date `2018-07-04` matches the Fourth of July holiday, and the function returns `false` even though the date is a Wednesday.
 * The function raises an error if the calendar is not found or no exceptions are found for the given year (`2018` in the above case).

 ```sql